dnovischi/jetson-tutorials/jetson-nano-realsense-notetic-ubuntu-18-04-install.md

 In this tutorial I will describe the steps needed to fully install the Realsense D435i on the official Jetson Nano Ubuntu 18.04 distribution, with the latest Nvidia Jetpack installed based on a ROS Noetic deployment.
 If you don't have such a distribution installed, please complete the [Jetson Nano Ubuntu 18.04 Full Install](jetson-nano-ubuntu-18-04-install.md) and the [ROS Noetic Install on Jetson Nano with Ubuntu 18.04 (python3.6)](jetson-nano-ros-noetic-ubuntu-18-04-install.md) tutorials.

-The tutorial assumes that the aforementioned installs are done and details the steps to properly install, [librealsense](https://github.com/IntelRealSense/librealsense), [realsense-ros warpper](https://github.com/IntelRealSense/realsense-ros/tree/ros1-legacy) and the corresponding [realsense firmare](https://dev.intelrealsense.com/docs/firmware-releases).
+The tutorial assumes that the aforementioned installs are done, while it details the steps to properly install [librealsense](https://github.com/IntelRealSense/librealsense), [realsense-ros warpper](https://github.com/IntelRealSense/realsense-ros/tree/ros1-legacy) and the corresponding [realsense firmare](https://dev.intelrealsense.com/docs/firmware-releases).

 Please note that the ROS Realsense warpper 2.3.2 that is compatible with ROS Noetic [2] requires librealsense version 2.50.0 [7].
 While the recommaned Realsense D435i Ffirmware version is 5.13.0.50 [3].

 ## Librealsense Installation

-1. Disconnect the Realsense USB from the Jetson Nano.
+1. Disconnect the Realsense USB cable from the Jetson Nano.
 2. Make sure your Jetson is up to date

 ```bash